ConceptCodes/crypto-agent/readme.md

 This project features a simple [REACT](https://langchain-ai.github.io/langgraph/reference/prebuilt/#langgraph.prebuilt.chat_agent_executor.create_react_agent) agent designed to utilize various tools for answering user queries.
 One of the key components is the `EtherscanLoader` from the `langchain_community.document_loaders` module, which parses the Ethereum mainnet and converts the data into LangChain's `Document` objects.
 This loader provides options to filter and retrieve specific data, enhancing the agent's ability to deliver precise and relevant information.

 The documents are stored in a vector database.
 Each store becomes a retriever tool for the agent, allowing it to efficiently search and return information from Etherscan.
-Additionally, the agent integrates with other tools such as DuckDuckGo Search, Wolfram Alpha, and Stack Exchange to provide comprehensive answers to user queries.
+Additionally, the agent integrates with other tools such as DuckDuckGo Search, and Wolfram Alpha to provide comprehensive answers to user queries.

 The agent setup includes:
 - Loading Etherscan data with filters like `eth_balance`, `internal_transaction`, `erc20_transaction`, `erc721_transaction`, `erc1155_transaction`, and `normal_transaction`.